cpierce/mailcatcher/README.md

 Running MailCatcher in a Docker container ensures consistency, ease of integration, portability, efficiency, and maintainability.
 It simplifies capturing and testing emails in development environments, making it a valuable tool for modern application development.

-## Coniguration and Technical Details
+## Configuration and Technical Details

 ### MailCatcher Ports in Docker